Highly irregular orbits for subshifts of finite type: large intersections and emergence: Large intersection classes

+\begin{remark} It is worth pointing out that Theorem \ref{thm:main1} holds for any shift space (not necessarily a subshift of finite type) and any Carath\'eodory structure satisfying Conditions $(C1)$ and $(C4)$.
+In the proof of Theorem \ref{cor:main} (Lemma \ref{lem:0218}, Lemma \ref{lem:0218a2}, and Lemma \ref{lem:1010}) we use the fact that the underlying shift space is a subshift of finite type.
+By slightly modifying the arguments one should be able to extend this result to any shift with specification. \end{remark}

-We prove Theorem \ref{cor:main} in Section \ref{sec:proof-of-cor}.
-We remark that (2) of Theorem \ref{cor:main} gives another proof of (a special version of) Theorem 1.2 of Chen-Zhou \cite{CZ2013} for the topological pressure of saturated sets, although their method is different from ours.
-In particular, it is unclear whether the lower bound of (2) for the Hausdorff dimension and the large intersection property in (1) follow from their approach.
+\begin{remark} We remark that (2) of Theorem \ref{cor:main} gives another proof of (a special version of) Theorem 1.2 of Chen-Zhou \cite{CZ2013} for the topological pressure of saturated sets, although their method is different from ours.
+In particular, it is unclear whether the lower bound of (2) for the Hausdorff dimension and the large intersection property in (1) follow from their approach. \end{remark}